cuga-rajal/supercar_plus/README.md

 engine sounds, tank tred motions, and much more.
 A variety of add-on scripts are included with instructions.

-While most people will find everything they need in the Quick Start section, the List of Features section provides more details.
+While most people will find everything they need in the Quick Start section, other sections in this Readme have more details.

 -----